FEATUREDHIV & AIDSInfectious DiseasesSexually Transmitted Diseases - STDs

 CD4 Cells Count in HIV patients

-CD4 cells are a type of white blood cells, (T-lymphocytes, also called T cells), that have an important role in the immune system against bacteria, viruses and other pathogens.
+CD4 cells are a type of white blood cells.
+They are T-lymphocytes, also called T cells.
+These cells have an important role in the immune system against bacteria, viruses, and other pathogens.
 CD4 count usually becomes low in an HIV patient, especially without HIV treatment.
 A lack of CD4 cells usually leads to more frequent infections.
 Normally, it is 500 to 1,600 cells per cubic millimeter.

 What is CD4 Cells Count?